NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

 Knockdown uses two Gameplay Abilities:

-* `CombatAbility_KnockDown`, which handles entering the knocked down state.
+-`CombatAbility_KnockDown`, which handles entering the knocked down state.
-* `CombatAbility_KnockDownRecovery`, which handles recovery.
+-`CombatAbility_KnockDownRecovery`, which handles recovery.

 Both abilities should usually be granted by default to combatants that can be knocked down and recovered.